getodk/docs/odkx-src/getting-started-2-architect.rst

 Initialization Files Update Automatically
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Fortunately, because the geotagger *formId* matches the *tableId*, by using the :guilabel:`Save to File System` button on the CSV, the tool will automatically regenerate the :file:`definition.csv` and :file:`properties.csv` files for this form.
-Furthermore, the configuration that ODK Tables uses to specify what HTML files to use for the list, detail, and map views are all specified within the XLSX file on the properties sheet.
+Furthermore, the configuration that ODK-X Tables uses to specify what HTML files to use for the list, detail, and map views are all specified within the XLSX file on the properties sheet.
 No manual actions are required!

 Now, deploy your updated application to your device.
-Launch ODK Tables to initialize and load your application.
+Launch ODK-X Tables to initialize and load your application.
 Confirm that when you edit a data row that you are now asked for the direction in which the photo was taken.

 .. _architect-odk-2-modify-preload: